 - From the movie: "I'm at Jud's, Daddy.
 Will you come over and play with me?
 First I played with Jud.
 Then Mommy came and I played with Mommy.
 We played, Daddy.
 We had a awful good time.
 Now I wanna play with you."

-Pascow losing his brains on the carpet...then coming back to haunt Lewis.
+- Pascow losing his brains on the carpet...then coming back to haunt Louis.

 Do you want to resurrect a zombie from a B-grade horror picture?
 Or even something so prosaic as a retarded little boy?
 A boy who eats with his fingers and stares blankly at images on the TV screen and will never learn to write his own name?
 What did Jud say about his dog?
 "It was like washing a piece of meat."
 Is that what you want?
 A piece of breathing meat?...Did he believe it would be impossible for him to love Gage even if Gage had to go on wearing diapers until he was eight?
 If he did not master the first-grade primer until he was twelve?
 If he never mastered it at all?

-Pet Sematary: Especially the scenes involving Zelda's drawn-out death and Gage being hit by the truck.
-What's interesting about the Gage scene is that it was based on a real-life incident involving King's young son.
+- Gage being hit by the truck.
+What's interesting about the Gage scene is that it was based on a Real Life incident involving King's young son.
 Fortunately, King's son didn't get squished by a truck and fell over before he could get to the road.
-The cat getting hit is also creepy/sad, and based on another true incident.
-The real-life cat also died.
+The cat getting hit is also creepy and sad, and based on another true incident the Real Life cat also died.

-Louis' second trip through the swamp and up to the burying ground.
-He feels a presence behind him, and he describes how he imagines it to look, but that doesn't make it there.
+- Louis's second trip through the swamp and up to the burying ground.
+He feels a presence behind him and describes how he imagines it to look, but that doesn't make it there.
 And that freaky, bifurcated-horned face thing. shudder